muratk5n/thirdwave/en/README.md

 ---

-Calcium carbonate is sedimentary rock, iron oxide is a component of igneous rock, and water.
+Calcium carbonate is sedimentary rock, iron oxide is a component of igneous rock.
 Water can certainly seep down from ocean floor, and combine with the rest.

 ---